 Me: You know what’s great about giving up diet coke?

 Me: NOTHING!!
-Nothing is good about giving up diet coke, it’s fucking pointless and stupid and pointless!
+Nothing is good about giving up diet coke, it’s pointless and stupid and pointless!
 Seriously, I have not noticed any difference!!
 No headaches, no increased energy, no improved hydration!
 I’m losing weight only because I’m dieting in the week AND THAT’S ANOTHER THING!
-I’m not eating carbs during the week, I’m not drinking during the week, I’m limiting sugar and I ALSO can’t drink diet coke!
+I’m not eating carbs, I’m not drinking during the week, I’m limiting sugar and I ALSO can’t drink diet coke!
 It’s double balls and bollocks!!!!

 Ben: (pauses while he finishes his toast) Your skin looks better.

 Ben: Your skin is very bright.
 You’ve drinking more water, and you have less blemishes.